IgorLucindo/wordle-optimization-GAME/README.md

 Subtree-10 numbers in this codebase are *better* than the paper's reference figures because this implementation applies Subtree-k at *every* internal node, whereas the paper's ablation uses it only at the root.

+## 🗂️ Adding Custom Datasets

+See the [data_converter/README.md](data_converter/README.md) tutorial for instructions on importing and formatting new classification datasets from the UCI Machine Learning Repository.

 ## 🎮 Interactive Game